rubatopy/rubato/docs/source/index.rst

 Repository: https://github.com/tinmarr/rubato

 .. warning::
-    This library is still in it's very alpha stages and will be buggy
+    This library is still in it's very alpha stages and will be very buggy!

 .. toctree::
    :maxdepth: 1